Brother CS7000X Review & How it Compares vs the CS7000i

 My CS6000i came with a small, white accessories pouch that held everything and fit nicely inside of the free arm.
 This was NOT included with my CS7000X.

 I’m scratching my head trying to figure out why Brother would eliminate something that probably cost them less than 5 cents to manufacture but was so helpful.
+As such, my accessory feet now live in a small plastic baggie inside the compartment.
+Sad day.

 Twin Needle Capability and LED Lights

-An extra spool pin is included if you decide you want to sew with a twin needle to make two parallel lines of stitches, which is a common hem finish on professionally-made clothes.
+An extra spool pin is included if you decide you want to sew with a twin needle to make two parallel lines of stitches, which is a common hem finish on professionally made clothes.
 (The pin goes in that small hole on top of the machine.)

 Although a coverstitch machine is used to create the effect in the case of professional garments, you can somewhat mimic the look with your regular sewing machine and a twin needle.

+Also, the workspace is also illuminated by dual LED lights.
 The light is comparable to the Brother CS7000i and CS6000i.
 While it will be adequate for most users, there will still be some who need extra illumination.

 Luckily, in this day and time, there are so many options for auxiliary light sources!
+I recommend a natural daylight light.

-Setting Up the Brother CS7000X Sewing and Quilting Machine
+Setting Up the Brother CS7000X

 Most Brother sewing machines are set up in similar manners.